Wierzbno: Transport

-Location and administrative boundaries
+Boundaries and subdivisions

-Wierzbno is located in the city of Warsaw, Poland, within the central-western portion of the district of Mokotów, in the subregion of Upper Mokotów.
-It is a City Information System area.
-To the north, its border is determined by Racławicka Street, and Dolna Street; to the east, by the peaks of the Warsaw Escarpment, and around the area of the Warszawianka sports complex; to the south, by Woronicza Street, and in the straight line going to the east from the end of the street to the eastern boundary; and to the west, by Wołoska Street.

-It borders Old Mokotów to the north, Sielce to the east, Ksawerów to the south, Służewiec to the south-west, and Wyględów to the west.
+Wierzbno is a City Information System area in Warsaw, located in the central western portion of the Mokotów district, within the subregion of Upper Mokotów.
+Its boundaries are approximately determined to the north by Racławicka Street, and Dolna Street; to the east by the Warsaw Escarpment, and around the area of the Warszawianka sports complex; to the south by Woronicza Street; and to the west by Wołoska Street.
+The neighbourhood borders Old Mokotów to the north, Sielce to the east, Ksawerów to the south, Służewiec to the south-west, and Wyględów to the west.